Master of Education (M.Ed.)—Individualized Degree Plan with a concentration in Educational Therapy

 Length: 32 credit hours.
 NILD Levels are completed each summer (one per summer).
 Remaining coursework may be completed in 12-18 months.

-Format: Eight-week courses offered entirely online combined with on-site NILD Levels I, II, & III.
-Students may begin the program in August, October, January, March, May, or July.
+Format: Eight-week courses delivered entirely online combined with on-site NILD Levels I, II, & III.
+Students may begin the program in August, October, January, March, May or July.